-- 13.1 NHS Hampshire, Southampton and Isle of Wight Integrated Care Board (ICB) are responsible for ensuring the right healthcare services are provided for the benefit of the Borough's residents.
+- 13.1.
+NHS Hampshire, Southampton and Isle of Wight Integrated Care Board (ICB) are responsible for ensuring the right healthcare services are provided for the benefit of the Borough's residents.
 The ICB do this by planning and buying healthcare services from local hospitals, GPs and other providers.
-It also supports these providers to continually improve services to meet the healthcare needs of the demographic, which can vary in different locations.
-The physical healthcare infrastructure needs to be adaptable to these needs and the way in which health services are delivered. - 13.2 The ICB works in collaboration with other providers, including Primary Care Networks. - 13.3 New housing development in an area can result in additional pressure on a range of healthcare facilities, such as GP practices, community services and hospital services, all of which make up the network of healthcare provision.
-This pressure can be mitigated through improvements to existing facilities, such as extensions to GP practices to provide additional consultation rooms. - 13.4 As part of a multi-faceted approach to healthcare provision, healthcare is provided in different settings to meet a variety of needs.
+While the NHS has its own estate portfolio, many aspects of healthcare are provided by private companies or commercial partnerships from GP Practices, clinics, pharmacies and some hospitals, the premises of which can also be privately owned.
+The ICB also supports these providers to continually improve services to meet the healthcare needs of the demographic, which can vary in different locations.
+The physical healthcare infrastructure needs to be able to provide a standard level of healthcare while being adaptable to these needs and the way in which health services are delivered. - 13.2.
+The ICB works in collaboration with other providers, including Primary Care Networks to survey the healthcare estate and plan for improvement to ensure that funding from a variety of sources within the relevant NHS funding frameworks can be applied - 13.3.
+New housing development in an area can result in additional pressure on a range of healthcare facilities, such as GP practices, community services and hospital services, all of which make up the network of healthcare provision.
+This pressure can be mitigated through improvements to existing facilities, such as extensions to GP practices to provide additional consultation rooms. - 13.4.
+As part of a multi-faceted approach to healthcare provision, healthcare is provided in different settings to meet a variety of needs.
 For example, social prescribing, which is designed to enable people to take control of their health and wellbeing and connect people to community groups and statutory services for practical and emotional support, can take place outside of a clinical GP setting, such as in a community centre.
-Local Pharmacies also help people manage chronic conditions. - 13.5 This has resulted in additional space, both clinically within GP surgeries and local hospitals, and non-clinical space in the community being required to deliver services efficiently as local populations have grown significantly in the last 10 years. - 13.6 Contributions towards healthcare provision will be sought on residential development which results in a net increase in population to mitigate the impact of the development.
-The ICB currently uses a national formulaic method to calculate the contribution required which is based on the number and type of housing units within a development.
-The use of the formulaic method is a starting point to calculate a financial contribution and will be used to mitigate the demand upon local health facilities generated by development.
-On major development where a financial contribution is requested by the ICB, the Council will work with the ICB on the scale of the contribution.
-Contributions from several sites may be pooled together. - 13.7 The ICB undertakes statistical capacity modelling taking into account future demographic changes and population growth in order to assess the future demand on health facilities.
-From this the ICB are able to assess the impact of the proposed development on their existing facilities and to identify the future infrastructure needs in order to be able to respond to the additional pressure placed on its existing services.
-This includes independent reviews of the Primary
+Local Pharmacies also help people manage chronic conditions. - 13.5.
+This has resulted in additional space, both clinically within GP surgeries and local hospitals, and non-clinical space in the community being required to deliver services efficiently as local populations have grown significantly in the last 10 years.

-&lt;sup>32 Primary Care Networks (hampshiresouthamptonandisleofwightccg.nhs.uk)
+&lt;sup>33 Primary Care Networks (hampshiresouthamptonandisleofwightccg.nhs.uk)

-&lt;sup>33 Social Prescribing Link Workers Handbook (hampshiresouthamptonandisleofwightccg.nhs.uk)
+Social Prescribing Link Workers Handbook (hampshiresouthamptonandisleofwightccg.nhs.uk)